Aayush001-ui/Ai-assistant-rag/README.md

 ##  Limitations

 - Supports one active document at a time
-- Basic chunking (can be improved with overlap)
+- Basic chunking
-- No chat memory (stateless responses)
+- No chat memory

 ##  Future Improvements